Ellis Unit: Death row

 When the unit housed the male death row, condemned inmates worked in a garment factory, played basketball, assisted each other with legal work, and worshiped together.
 The prison guards allowed other offenders to gather and say goodbye to a death row inmate on the night before his execution.
 According to death row offender Jonathan Bruce Reed (Texas Department of Criminal Justice Death Row #642, now TDCJ#1743674 due to a reduction of the sentence to life imprisonment on November 3, 2011), the attitude of the death row was "We can afford you some sort of reasonable life—within security confines" and that death row inmates "lived as humans".
 Reed said that condemned inmates sometimes violated the rules by smoking, getting tattoos, making wine, and engaging in sexual intercourse with other inmates and officers.
 Privileges decreased as years passed.

 The cells at Ellis's death row had bars on them.
 Sometimes there were two death row inmates per cell.
 Inmates were permitted to watch televisions located in the facility.

+In popular culture

 Steve Earle recorded "Ellis Unit One" for the 1995 film Dead Man Walking.
 The song's lyrics focus on the effect of the death penalty on the guards that carry it out.
 Earle has been a vocal critic against the death penalty.